-8.3 Anti-Corruption Commission Act 1988
+Anti-Corruption Commission Act 1988

-Elected Members and eEmployees must be aware of the Anti-Corruption Commission Act 1988 which provides for the voluntary reporting of possible corrupt conduct to the Commission.
+Elected Members and Employees must be aware of the Anti-Corruption Commission Act 1988 which provides for the voluntary reporting of possible corrupt conduct to the Commission.
 Penalties will prevail if a person who makes a complaint: -

-8.3.1 a) Has his or her safety or career prejudiced, or threatened to be prejudiced;

-- 8.3.2b) Is intimidated or harassed; or - Has an act done to his or her detriment because of having assisted the Commission, or furnished information to the Commission.
+- a) Has his or her safety or career prejudiced, or threatened to be prejudiced; - b) Is intimidated or harassed; or - c) Has an act done to his or her detriment because of having assisted the Commission, or furnished information to the Commission.